 Before Jan 1, 2020, National Guard and Reserve members paid a higher VA funding fee.
 Under the Blue Water Navy Vietnam Veterans Act of 2019, the funding fee is now equal for all service types and only changes based on down payment and prior VA loan usage.

 The VA funding fee is typically 2.15% or 3.3%, depending on the specifics of your loan.
-Use a VA funding fee chart to figure out your fee, and keep in mind that it's possible to finance the VA Funding Fee into the loan or ask the seller to pay it.
+Use a VA funding fee calculator to figure out your fee, and keep in mind that it's possible to finance the VA funding eee into the loan or ask the seller to pay it.

 Getting Started

-The VA backs thousands of loans for Guard and Reserve members and Veterans each year.
-With thousands of Guardsmen and Reservists now eligible for the VA loan, be sure to talk with a Veterans United VA Loan Expert at 855-870-8845 to learn more about your purchasing power and what might be possible.
+The VA backs thousands of loans for National Guard and Reserve members and Veterans each year.
+With thousands of Guardsmen and Reservists now eligible for the VA loan, be sure to talk with a Veterans United VA loan expert at 855-870-8845 to learn more about your purchasing power and what might be possible.